 When you’re writing, you’re all over the place in creativity and flow.
 When you’re rewriting, you are tidying up, restoring the order so your writing stays on track.

-Polishing: Smoothing the reading.
-For example: changing words or phrases
+Polish: Smoothing the reading.
+For example: changing words or phrases.

-The clutter rule: anything that is not directly serving to move the story along is clutter and must go.
+The fix: Anything and everything that is not directly serving to move the story along must be cut.

 Here’s a list of must-cuts